Docendo disco, scribendo cogito.

 I’m an information technology (IT) generalist and specialist.
 This means that I have some specialties, such as some areas of programming, Web authoring, character codes, and legal issues relevant to IT, but I also try to know a little bit of everything.
 If you know what uomo universale means, you roughly know what I think I try to be.
 In particular, I often write down things that I have learned and make them available to others, to help them learn things a bit more easily than I did.
 I learn by teaching, think by writing.
 (That’s what the Latin motto above means.)

 So what do I do for a living?
 Well, quite a few different things: writing books, articles, and columns, teaching, and consultation on diverse issues like character codes, web design (especially accessibility), using the Internet, computer security (especially end user perspective), using the Finnish language properly, and copyright. – That’s what used to do; since 2015, I am retired, though I still do such things occasionally.

 For quick reference, see contact information, facts about me and my home address.
-See also information about my interests, experiences and hobbies and about my language skills.

 My way of looking at IT things is to see them as communication between people, between man and machine, and between machines.
 There’s much more in communication than just technology, such as the problems and possibilities of human languages, cultural differences, logical structuring of information, and communication itself as a process, as something that always fails, except by accident, without the participants even realizing that.
 This explains most of my orientation and specialties.
 The rest is mostly explained by my education (pure mathematics and a little physics, philosophy, and statistics) and my employment at Helsinki University of Technology Computing centre from 1974 to 2001.
 (So what happened in 2001?
 See the site history.)